microsoft/fastlane-plugin-appcenter/README.md

 rubocop -a
 ```

+For CI, the tests are run with `rake ci` and produce JUnit output.

 ## Issues and Feedback

 For any other issues and feedback about this plugin, please open a [GitHub issue](https://github.com/microsoft/fastlane-plugin-appcenter/issues).